EpocDotFr/webtodotxt/README.md

 ## Prerequisites

   - Should work on any Python 3.x version
-  - A WSGI-capable web server
+  - A [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)-capable web server (optional, but recommended)

 ## Installation